mmikowski/hi_score/doc/spa-arch.md

  ================================ DATA FLOW ============================ >>>>
 ```

+## Events
+Use model events (preferred) or callbacks to broadcast changes for pushing any
+notification "up" the stack.
+This eliminates or minimizes cross-talk
+between feature modules and maximizes reusability.

 ## Using js/xhi libs
 Most libs provide a constructor to create a unique instance as needed.
 For
 example, one might create multiple models like so: